Historic 1835 Grist Mill

 Heritage Corridor.
 Located just above Cooperstown, close to the famous

 Mohawk River Marina .
-Was a station of the Underground Railroad in the
+Purported to be a station of the Underground Railroad in the 1840's!

 This quintessential stone grist mill is unlike any other property in upstate New York.
 The Mill is an important, historic architectural masterpiece which stands as a true testament to the rich history of New York’s Mohawk Valley.
 Feel yourself relax immediately as you leave the modern world and step back in time with this significant historic property.